Within three days, most of them will disappear, because that’s what people do on Instagram to try to gain followers.

 “Anyone can become a coach!
 I’ll teach you how.
 Just take my online course for $5,000.”

-They throw out words that they don’t understand the meaning of, like intuition, spirit and purpose, teaching others to teach others when they haven’t done the work, and neither have the people they’re “coaching.”
+They throw out words that they don’t understand the meaning of, like intuition, spirit and purpose, teaching others to teach others when they barely even know themselves, and neither do the people they’re “coaching.”

 The fact is, you can only teach others from the same depth at which you’ve done your own work and the thing you start to learn the more you work is that the work is never finished.